-Trauma is a common presentation in the emergency department and can result in skull fractures and parenchymal injuries like concussion, contusion, diffuse axonal injuries.
+Trauma is a common presentation in the emergency department and can result in skull fractures and parenchymal injuries like a concussion, contusion, and diffuse axonal injuries.

-Traumatic vascular injury causes rupture of blood vessel and bleeding.
-Traumatic vascular injury can be broken down into epidural, subdural, subarachnoid and intraparenchymal injuries.
+Traumatic vascular injury causes the rupture of blood vessels and bleeding.
+Traumatic vascular injuries can be broken down into epidural, subdural, subarachnoid, and intraparenchymal injuries, including hematoma and hemorrhage.

-Concussion is defined as a clinical syndrome of altered mental status secondary to head injury typically brought about by a change in momentum of the head.
+A concussion is defined as a clinical syndrome of altered mental status secondary to a head injury, typically brought about by a sudden deceleration of the head.

-Contusion is defined as a direct parenchymal injury to the brain.
+A contusion is defined as a direct parenchymal injury.

-- A Coup contusion injury is a cerebral injury at the point of impact (compact with brain tissue).
+- A coup contusion injury is a cerebral injury at the point of impact.

-- A Contrecoup injury is damage to the brain surface opposite to the point of impact.
+- A contrecoup injury is a cerebral injury found on the brain surface opposite to the point of impact.

 Clinically, these differentiations are not hugely important.
-Whilst it is good to know them, they are not correlated well with patient outcomes like recovery and are not used in discussing traumatic brain injury often.
+Whilst it is good to know them, they are not correlated well with patient prognosis or clinical presentations, and are not used often in discussing traumatic brain injury.

-Diffuse axonal injury (DAI) is an injury to white matter caused by acceleration and deceleration of the head.
+Diffuse axonal injury (DAI) is a shearing injury to the white matter caused by acceleration, deceleration, and rotation of the head.

 Pathophysiology of Neurotrauma

-Trauma can cause rupture of the middle meningeal artery which is a branch of the maxillary artery.
+Trauma can cause the rupture of the middle meningeal artery, which is a branch of the maxillary artery.
 This can be caused by a fracture of the temporal bone.
-The rapid expansion because of arterial pressure can lead to transtentorial herniation.
+The rapid accumulation of blood within the epidural space can lead to intracranial hypertension and transtentorial herniation.

-A subdural hematoma is caused by trauma leading to the rupture of bridging veins which go through the dura.
-As they have a low pressure the hematoma can develop more slowly and presentation is chronic or subacute in many instances.
+A subdural hematoma is caused by trauma leading to the rupture of bridging veins that go through the dura.
+Since these vessels manage low levels of pressure, the hematoma develops more slowly and presentation may be chronic or subacute in many instances.

-Hemorrhage is usually massive and can be fatal.
-It is usually associated with hypertensive patients, although patients without hypertension can also have an intracerebral hemorrhage.
-These patients are typically older than 60 and the bleed often occurs in one of the lobes of the cerebral cortex or the deep basal ganglia.
+The hemorrhage is usually massive and can be fatal.
+It is usually associated with hypertensive patients, although patients without hypertension can also develop an intracerebral hemorrhage.
+These patients are typically older than 60 years, and the bleed often occurs in one of the lobes of the cerebral cortex or the deep basal ganglia.

-There is a genetic component to these patients, those with particular polymorphisms in the apolipoprotein E gene are at risk of rebleeds and typically have a worse long term prognosis.
+There is a genetic component to these patients; those with particular polymorphisms in the apolipoprotein E gene are at risk of recurrent bleeds and typically have a worse long-term prognosis.